evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

 Entering the latitude and longitude is for people who are having issues with the smart-mirror's built in geolocation.
 You can override your latitude and longitude by entering them here.

+### Geocoding
+starting is 2021, the service we used for locating which country you were in for weather units has stopped running, google provides a similar service, but needs an api enabled , add this to the apikey used for geolocation above, this API is **required**.

 ### Hue

 You'll need two things to set up your Philips Hue configuration, an `ip` and a `username`.
 You can find the instructions for this on the Philips Hue Documentation site in the [Getting Started](http://www.developers.meethue.com/documentation/getting-started) section \(unfortunately you need to create an account to view this info\).